 - a.
-Communicate with area agencies on aging, local service providers, and counties on the exchange of information relevant to the needs and outcomes of the aging and disability populations. - b.
+Promote the exchange of technical and statistical information relevant to needs and outcomes of older adults and adults with access and functional needs from NCEM to area agencies on aging and county health and human services departments. - b.
 Collaborate as requested with human services agencies to assist counties in meeting the needs of individuals needing functional support sheltering services. - c.
 Collaborate as requested with NCEM ESF 8, DHSR, and DPH for individuals needing medical support sheltering services.